 A community is more than just a group of people with shared interests.
 Many networks and organizations call themselves communities, but they often lack the deeper connections that make a real community.
 True communities grow over time through meaningful relationships, shared purpose, and mutual care—not through design or construction.
 Continue reading What Makes a Real Community?
 Members of a community care about each other

-Make Big Talk Connect People Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Connect more: Connect with people more broadly and more deeply.
-We are becoming more connected with each other and less connected with each other at the … Continue reading Connect More Connect more broadly, more deeply
+Connect more: Connect with people more broadly and more deeply.
+We are becoming more connected with each other and less connected with each other at the same time.
+Continue reading Connect More Connect more broadly, more deeply

-Carpe Diem – Seize the Day Speak Up Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Admit when you are wrong: We find it difficult to admit when we are wrong.
-Our relationships and personal development are negatively affected … Continue reading Owning Our Mistakes ** Learning how admitting we’re wrong strengthens relationships and personal growth
+Admit when you are wrong: We find it difficult to admit when we are wrong.
+Our relationships and personal development are negatively affected by this.
+What can we do to improve our ability to admit we’re wrong?
+Continue reading Owning Our Mistakes ** Learning how admitting we’re wrong strengthens relationships and personal growth

-Reframing Questions Raising the Ships on the Sea Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Trust is the force that holds our society together.
-It is the glue that connects us, builds communities, and is one of the … Continue reading Exploring the Multifaceted Roles of Trust in Relationships and Society Without trust our civilization would collapse
+Trust is the force that holds our society together.
+It is the glue that connects us, builds communities, and is one of the foundations on which society depends.
+It is vital for society to function.
+Our civilization would collapse totally without it.
+Continue reading Exploring the Multifaceted Roles of Trust in Relationships and Society Without trust our civilization would collapse